gtildis/Tower-Defense-Dom/README.md

 ### Tables

-You can see the score and hearts on the top-right and you can see which Tower is selected and ready to be build on the bottom-right.
+You can see your Gold and Hearts on the top-right and you can see which Tower is selected and ready to be build on the bottom-right.

 ![alt text](https://github.com/gtildis/Tower-Defense-Dom/blob/main/img/screenshot-table.png "Screenshot of toggle window")